amendl/SuperNEMO_ML_applications/README.md

  * Calculate number of tracks in event by CNN (1, 2, 3 or 4 tracks).
  * Use generative adversarial networks with convolutional autoencoders for track clustering.
  * Predict associated calorimeter hit(s) using single-label classification on clustered events or multi-label classification on not clustered events.
+# Progress
+ * counting tracks done on ideal generator (works really well)
+ * first attempts to use ML while fitting on real data
+   * has some issues - the generator will have to be probably slightly modified, and we should add noise
+   * we need to generate thicker tracks and and sometimes, when the track goes directly through the tracker cell, skip this cell
+ * asociated calorimeter hits practicaly finished (but will probably need the same enhancements as track counting)
+ * first parts of CapsNET layer
 # Software
 This should work without problems on CCLyon in2p3 computation cluster.
 ## Required software